QUT-Motorsport/QUTMS_Driverless/README.md

 and copy the value next to 'IPV4 Address'.

-Rename the file `env` to `.env`.
-This allows environment variables to be passed from windows into the container.
+Make a copy of the file `env` and rename this copy to `.env`.
+This file allows environment variables to be passed from windows into the container.

 Using a text editor of choice (recommend VS Code), open and edit the `.env` file included in the parent directory of the repo.
 This file handles user specific data each time the image is run. - might be a better explanation later